When given criticism, many of us get defensive or distracted. Here’s how to face feedback like a pro, says negotiation expert Sheila Heen.

 3. If you need a time-out, take it.

 So your review is moving along — and then your boss says something that you think is totally wrong or unfair.
-Suddenly, you feel like you’re on the verge of crying or snapping at them.
+Suddenly, you feel like you’re on the verge of snapping at them or crying.
 If you know you tend to get emotional, plan a few preemptive steps before you start the conversation.
 One helpful strategy: Take notes on paper.
 Note-taking can give you something to focus on and allows you to step into a more neutral mindset.
 “It can give you a little distance,” Heen says.

 But if you end up losing it mid-review, request a break.
 Otherwise, she says, “the danger is you’re going to do or say something that will damage the relationship or your reputation.”
 Take some time to regain your calm, think about what set you off, and return to the conversation, ready to ask specific questions.